feature-hub/feature-hub/README.md

 integration of Micro Frontends that are built with any other frontend technology (e.g. Vue.js, Angular, Web Components).

-In contrast, the Feature Hub core package is totally independent of React.
+In contrast, the `@feature-hub/core` package is totally independent of React.
 It could be used to build an end-to-end solution with any other frontend technology.